Homewood High School

-Homewood High School (HHS) is a public high school, serving grades 9–12, in the Homewood, Alabama suburb of Birmingham.
+Homewood High School (HHS) is a public high school, serving grades 9–12, in the Homewood suburb of Birmingham, Alabama.
 It is the only high school in the Homewood City School System.
 The principal is Joel Henneke.
 In the summer of 2007, the front of the school was remodeled, and a new building, Pathways Alternative School, was constructed in the upper level of the student parking lot.
 The front office and lobby were also remodeled in the summer of 2008.
-In the summer of 2018, construction on a new fine arts wing began.
+In the summer of 2018, the creation of a new fine arts building started.

 Homewood's colors are red, white, and blue and all competitive teams are known as the Patriots.
 HHS competes in AHSAA Class 6A.

 Academics

 The graduating class of 2009 had 236 students, with 206 students taking at least 1 AP exam.
 As a whole, the class of 2009 took 475 AP exams.
 The AP exam "pass score" of 3 or higher was 74.9% in 2009.
-The S.A.T.
-Critical Reading mean was 572 and the Math mean was 568.
+The SAT Critical Reading mean was 572 and the Math mean was 568.
 The average ACT composite score was 22.8.
 There were 3 National Merit Finalists, 1 National Achievement Finalist, and 7 National Merit Commended students in 2009.

 Extracurricular activities

 Athletics

 Homewood High School fields varsity teams in football, cheerleading, basketball, baseball, soccer, wrestling, golf, tennis, softball, volleyball, lacrosse, cross country running/track and field.

 The football team has won a 4A state championship in 1974, and 5A state championships in 1995, 2000, 2002, 2004, and 2005.
 The Track and Field (T&F) and Cross Country teams have won 31 State Championships.
 During the 2018–19 school year Girls’ and Boys' Cross Country, Girls’ and Boys' Indoor T&F, Girls' and Boys’ T&F all won State Championships.
 The varsity boys' basketball team also won second place in the 6A state championship in 2008 and 2010.
-The Homewood Boys' Soccer team has won four 5A state championships in 2003, 2005, 2006, and 2014.
+The Homewood Boys' Soccer team has won four 5A state championships: in 2003, 2005, 2006, and 2014.